parrot-flower-power/parrot-flower-power-api-example/README.md

 With that token, you will be able to access this different read-only api:

- * api-4.02, search for a plant.
- * api-5.01, get PlantDB details for one plant
- * api-5.06, get PlantDB details for many plants.
  * api-1.25, get all the data for your garden
  * api-1.28, get all the statuses for all your garden locations.
- * api-3.05, get all the images url, attached to all your garden locations.
  * api-1.03, get all the samples (every measurement) for a garden locations.